 “Then came oil, with a lot of good.
 But we were shoved into dependence and are now facing the Dutch Disease,” he continued candidly, adding that the country had to move quickly out of circle of oil booms and bursts.

-Mr. Nsue’s candor was re-echoed by the head of the ECA mission and Director of the Commission’s Subregional Office in Central Africa who, Mr. Antonio Pedro, in a step-by-step decortication of the contours of economic diversification.
+Mr. Nsue’s candor was re-echoed by the head of the ECA mission and Director of the Commission’s Subregional Office in Central Africa, Mr. Antonio Pedro, who made a step-by-step decortication of the contours of economic diversification.
 “It is during commodity price slumps that countercyclical measures should be considered because now it should be more than evident to everyone that an export-led growth model based on the export of raw commodities exposes countries to external shocks,” argued Pedro.

 He said “Saudi Arabia is doing it: In preparation for a world beyond oil, the Kingdom is establishing a $2trillion sovereign wealth fund by selling ARAMCO shares to private investors via an initial public offering.”

 The debaters went along with ECA insights that successful industrial policy requires a pragmatic developmental state with a solid industrial and diversification coordination hub overseen by the highest authorities of the State; a government that engages into partnerships with the people but also has the clairvoyance to create the enabling environment needed for business to thrive, guarantees judicial security to investors and capitalizes on local comparative advantages.

 Clear examples of where African countries have made a difference with such approaches were enumerated: Ethiopia for its successes in the leather, textile and garments, flowers and cement manufacturing sectors; and Rwanda for the boom in its ICT-based services and development of its tourist sector.